We

 and asked to design a strength training program for frail

-ladies with osteoporosis.
+seniors with osteoporosis.
 The Original Nautilus

 Protocol was a 2 second Positive, 4 second Negative

 repetition.
-The ladies were hurting themselves moving
+The seniors were hurting themselves moving

 the weights this fast, so Ken slowed it down to 10 seconds